 With an enlarged movement to fit

-The first extra-large Vingt-8 had a steel case, and for good reason, it kept the watch lightweight.
-This example has a platinum case, which means an impressive heft, the kind of weight you rarely find on highly-finished, classical wristwatches.
+The oversized Vingt-8 has been produced in a range of case metals, including steel, but this example has a platinum case, which means an impressive heft, the kind of weight you rarely find on highly-finished, classical wristwatches.
 But it also means the watch feels heavy on the wrist, which can be good or bad depending on taste.

 Importantly – and this is probably the most important design change – the lug width has been widened to 22 mm, compared to just 20 mm on the very first oversized watch.
 This gives the watch ideal proportions – the new case design needs nothing more.

 Visually the watch is light and informal.
 The mother of pearl is a pale, even blue that is almost luminous and reveals nuances up close.
 It gives the watch a cool colour palette that’s more restrained than the average Voutilainen, which tends to have an elaborately decorated dial.

 The first watch with such a dial was the 2-Eight, the ladies’ version of the Vingt-8 with a smaller, 37 mm case.
 It was launched in 2012 and one of the 10-piece edition is now on the wrist of Terttu, Kari’s wife.

 Only last year did Voutilainen debut the first men’s watch with dial in mother of pearl.
 It was a custom, 44 mm piece with Roman numerals at the quarters and a dark grey chapter ring.
 Voutilainen then unveiled the follow up – the watch pictured here, which has Arabic numerals and a pale grey chapter ring.

 The differences seem minor, but both watches are notably different, largely due to the colour of the chapter ring.
 This has a lighter, elegant muted look, with the colours complementing each other.
 And the earlier example is the opposite – the colours contrast starkly, leaving the mother of pearl set apart from the chapter ring.